kzkymn/skautogluon/README.md

 With skautogluon, you can incorporate AutoGluon's learning logics into your codes that are supposed to work with the scikit-learn frameworks, such as Pipeline.

-If you need an entire code implementation example, please refer to `sample.py` in this project.
+If you need an entire code example, please refer to `sample.py` and/or `regression_sample.py` in this project.

 ## About Docker File Support